Skip to content

 Use Your POS System as a Tool

-The restaurant POS system that you choose for your restaurant should not be taken lightly.
-Proper set-up of the POS system takes a long time.
-However, the amount of time that it takes to set up is completely worth it.
+The restaurant POS system you choose for your restaurant should not be taken lightly.
+Proper set-up takes a long time, but it is completely worth it.

-Knowing the ins-and-outs of the system means the reports produced all outline key metrics that the business has deemed important.
+Knowing the system's ins and outs means the reports outline key metrics the business has deemed important.
 Having the right information is worth more than having a lot of information.

-Many restaurants experience theft.
-Having a restaurant bookkeeping system that is reporting correctly can help keep track of daily deposits from the register to the bank.
+Many restaurants experience theft. restaurant bookkeeping system that reports correctly can help keep track of daily deposits from the register to the bank.
 If the cash reports don't match, something is wrong.

-The daily sales summary report can be a good report to check every day to make sure theft has not become a problem in a restaurant.
+The daily sales summary report can be an excellent report to check daily to ensure theft has not become a problem in a restaurant.

-However, depending on the size of your restaurant and your specific needs there are some good options out there.
-I would recommend going with one of the major players in the POS market as they come and go so quickly, you want to go with a reputable company.
+Depending on the size of your restaurant and your specific needs, there are some good options out there.
+I would recommend going with one of the major players in the POS market, as they come and go so quickly.
+You want to go with a reputable company.

-I have seen restaurants go through up to three POS systems before they finally found us and asked for advice.
+I have seen restaurants use up to three POS systems before they finally found us and asked for advice.

 Monitor Your Daily Sales Summary